Social inhibition: Fear

 In another study looking at social inhibition and fear, the researchers made the distinction between different forms of inhibition.
-Mainly looking at behavioral inhibition the researchers separated the category into two subcategories, social behavioral inhibition and non-social behavioral inhibition.
-The researchers cite an experiment conducted by Majdandzic and Van den Boom where they used a laboratory setting to attempt to elicit fear in the children.
-They did this by using both social and non-social stimuli.
+Mainly looking at behavioral inhibition, the researchers separated the category into two subcategories: social behavioral inhibition and non-social behavioral inhibition.
+The researchers cite an experiment conducted by Majdandzic and Van den Boom, in which a laboratory setting was used to attempt to elicit fear in children.
+They did this with the use of both social and non-social stimuli.
 What Majdandizic and Van der Boom found was a variability in the way that fear was elicited in the children when using either the social or non-social stimuli.
-Essentially, this study realized that there is a correlation between social stimuli producing fear expressions in children, whereas non-social stimuli is not correlated to fear.
+In summary, the study found that there is a correlation between social stimuli producing fear expressions in children, whereas non-social stimuli is not correlated to fear.
 This can be evidence of social inhibition due to the social stimuli that result in fear expressions in children.

 The researchers of the current study took the results from the Majdandizic and Van der Boom study and expanded on their work by looking at variability in fear expressions in both socially inhibited children and non-socially inhibited children.
-What they found was that mainly socially inhibited children have effects such as shyness and inhibition with peers, adults, and in performance situations, as well as social phobia and separation anxiety.
+What they found was that it was mainly socially inhibited children who had effects such as shyness and inhibition with peers, adults, and in performance situations, as well as social phobia and separation anxiety.
 The stronger link with fear reactions comes mainly from those children who were non-socially behaviorally inhibited.
 While these results go against previous findings, what the researchers were eager to stipulate was that "the normative development of fear in children have indicated that many specific fears (e.g., fear of animals) decline with age, whereas social fears increase as children get older".